nats-io/nkeys/README.md

 // privateKey = "Pxxxxx.."
 privateKey, _ = user.PrivateKey()

-// Create a full User who can sign and verify verify from a private seed. user, _ = FromSeed(seed)
+// Create a full User who can sign and verify from a private seed. user, _ = FromSeed(seed)

-// Sign some data with a full key pair data := []byte("Hello World") sig, _ := user.Sign(data)
+// Sign some data with a full key pair. data := []byte("Hello World") sig, _ := user.Sign(data)

-// Create a User who can only verify via public key only. user, _ = FromPublicKey(publicKey)
+// Create a User who can only verify via a public key. user, _ = FromPublicKey(publicKey)

-// Verify the signature
+// Verify the signature.
 err = user.Verify(data, sig)

 ```